Osmerion/gradle-lwjgl3/README.md

 }
 ```

-Predefined accessors for known LWJGL modules are available in the `LWJGL` class.
+Predefined accessors for known LWJGL modules are available in the `Lwjgl` class.

 #### Custom Modules